From the CSO’s Archives: Maestro’s Choice—For All Music Lovers in These Difficult Times

 The Chicago Symphony Orchestra Association thanks Bank of America for its special support of the CSO Radio Broadcast series.
 It also thanks riccardomutimusic.com for its partnership in the presentation of the Maestro’s Choice CSO Radio series.

-Special thanks to David Frost, producer, mixing, and editing; James Mallinson, producer; Christopher Willis, engineer; Tom Lazarus and David Frost, mixing; Richard King, mastering; and Classic Sound Limited (UK), editing and mixing.
+Special thanks to David Frost, producer, mixing, and editing; James Mallinson, producer; Christopher Willis, engineer; Tom Lazarus, mixing; Richard King, mastering; and Classic Sound Limited (UK), editing and mixing.

 From the CSO’s Archives: Maestro’s Choice—featuring radio broadcasts from the Rosenthal Archives as well as recordings from the CSO’s vast discography, including many releases on CSO Resound—is a cultural and community partnership between the Chicago Symphony Orchestra Association and WFMT, Chicago’s Classical Music Station.
 A schedule of upcoming broadcasts can be found here.